StefanRadu-ITSERVER/website/docs/csharp/arrays/iteration.md

----
-title: Iteration
----

 # Iterating over Arrays

+<youtube :src="'CDyT-MLVUtg'"/>

 Let's see how we can iterate over C# arrays.

-<youtube :src="'CDyT-MLVUtg'"/>

 But first, we need to look at the `Length` property.